Stalonne-Jabo/Tax-management-system-DB/README.md

 ## OVERVIEW
 #### This project involves the design and development of a Tax Management System using Oracle PL/SQL.
 It includes data modeling, ERD design, database creation, and monitoring using Oracle Enterprise Manager (OEM).
 ### Problem Definition:
 Government institutions often struggle with efficient and transparent tax collection, filing, and tracking.
-Manual methods or disconnected systems lead to errors, fraud, and delayed reporting.
+Manual methods or disconnected systems lead to errors, fraud, and delayed reporting that leads to tax evasion.

 ### Context:
-This system will be used by Rwanda Revenue Authority (RRA) and tax-paying businesses to manage taxes like VAT, PAYE, corporate income tax,etc
+This system will be used by Rwanda Revenue Authority (RRA) and tax-paying businesses to manage taxes like VAT, PAYE, corporate income tax,etc.....

+### Target Users:

+- Tax officers
+- Business owners
+-Accountants
+- Auditors
+- Tax Advisors
+-
+### Project Goals:

+- Automate tax declaration and payment tracking
+- Improve accuracy in tax calculations and reports
+- Provide secure access to tax records
+- Enforce deadline compliance through triggers and validations

 ## Features
 - Taxpayer registration and management

 - Filing of tax returns